 The public offering price will be substantially higher than the net tangible book value per common share based on the total value of our tangible assets less our total liabilities immediately following this offering.
-Therefore, if you purchase securities in this offering, you will experience immediate and substantial dilution of approximately \$ per share, representing the difference between our pro forma as adjusted net tangible book value per share after giving effect to this offering at a public offering price of US\$ per security.
-As at August 11, 2022, we have issued 1,128,389 outstanding stock options and 5,329,796 outstanding warrants to purchase common shares.
+Therefore, if you purchase securities in this offering, you will experience immediate and substantial dilution of approximately \$0.57 per share, representing the difference between our pro forma as adjusted net tangible book value per share after giving effect to this offering at an assumed public offering price of US\$1.40 per security.
+As at September 7, 2022, we have issued 1,128,389 outstanding stock options and 5,329,796 outstanding warrants to purchase common shares.
 To the extent these outstanding options and warrants are ultimately exercised, you will experience further dilution.
 See "Dilution."